 Mary Jo gives lots of practical ways to manage your homeschool, business and home.
 She gives lots of encouragement to keep lists, plan your time management and write down your goals.
 As Mary Jo says, a goal that's written down helps keep you accountable.
 I know this is true in my own life, that when I have a written routine, it helps my day go smoother, even when I don't follow that routine exactly.
 As Mary Jo says, Perfectionism is the mother of Procrastination.
 Don't wait around to get it "just right".

-Flourish Book Review All in all, I found many helpful pages of advice and practical tips on how to make my life as a homeschool mom, and aspiring home-business owner, run more smoothly and less stressfully.
+All in all, I found many helpful pages of advice and practical tips on how to make my life as a homeschool mom, and aspiring home-business owner, run more smoothly and less stressfully.

 Apologia has Flourish available for $15.00 and obviously, this one is meant for the homeschool moms.
 This is a really excellent book, to help you set up some goals and find ways to make your life more organized and less stressful!